How I Built an Open-Source Stream Production System

 fi

-# 4. Merge face photos
+# 4. Merge event-specific assets

 - name: Merge assets